goki75/digipin/README.md

 - Python 3.6 or later.

-## Installation from PyPI
+## Installation from GitHub

-You can install this package via pip:
+You can install this package using pip from git:

 ```bash
 pip install git+https://github.com/goki75/pydigipin.git